fanelenan7/rails-users-sessions-flash-cookies/adding-permissions.md

 To prevent this, whenever a user tries to access one of these sensitive routes we can check whether they're signed in, and redirect them away if they aren't.

-We'll add one line to the beginning of the relevant controller actions
+We'll add one line to the beginning of the controller actions in question...

 ```rb
 # app/controllers/artists_controller.rb